Are you interested in a laundry hack that will allow you to wash half as much laundry each week? Read on for how.

 Use these ideas when you’re in those super busy seasons of life so you have more time to concentrate on the things that are most important.
 When you’re 80, you won’t care whether you stayed on top of all the laundry right before you moved from one house to another or right after your baby was born.
 Let’s keep perspective that daily routines are awesome, but sometimes you just need to do what will help you most while you’re in survival mode.
 Cheering you on!

-Before you go, let’s talk about a few more ideas to save time with other laundry hacks.
+Before you go, let’s talk about a few more ideas to save time with other laundry hacks and a few resources for you.

 - Wash socks in a mesh laundry bag for easier and quicker pairing up later.
 You can even have one bag per person.
 Here’s one to try.